Gail Miller (businesswoman): Recyclops

 On June 17, 2022, the LHM Company announced that it was investing an undisclosed sum in Recyclops, a Utah start-up company that recycles materials such as polystyrene, film, batteries, lightbulbs, and textiles that are difficult to handle and serves often neglected rural areas.
 Recyclops operates on a subscription model.
 Recyclops was founded in 2014.
 As of 2022, it operated in 18 states.

-Reyclops started by servicing apartment buildings and the shifted its focus to sing-family houses in cities lacking recycling facilities and programs.
+Recyclops started by servicing apartment buildings and then shifted its focus to single-family houses in cities lacking recycling facilities and programs.
 The company uses a gig-worker model that relies upon independent contractors to catalyze its growth.

 In mid-2022, Recylops expanded service in Kentucky to Bowling Green and Warren County.
 The same year, Recylops expanded into Minnesota's Aitkin County.

 In 2023, Recyclops received B Corp certification from B Lab.

 As of 2024, Recyclops had expanded to at least 30 states.

-Recylops generally takes anything that can be recycled to the nearest metro area with a recycling program Recyclops aims to reduce greenhouse gas emissions by avoiding the use of garbage trucks.
+Recyclops generally takes anything that can be recycled to the nearest metro area with a recycling program.
+The company aims to reduce greenhouse gas emissions by avoiding the use of garbage trucks.
 They also claim their vehicles do dramatically less damage to roads than garbage trucks.
 They partner with businesses to dispose of items that are difficult to recycle.
 These include things like the insulated liners that come with cold food and diapers.

 As of 2024, Recyclops focused its business on two areas: serving residences in rural areas and providing business-to-business waste disposal.
 The company's enterprise services have a heavy emphasis on food services.